How to Choose a Refractive Surgeon

-The surgeons at OPTIMA are honored that not only do other eye doctors send their patients for surgery, but we have performed surgery on dozens of eye doctors, their staff, and families.
-See Why Professionals Choose Optima For Their Surgery.
+The surgeons at OPTIMA are honored that not only do other eye doctors send their patients for surgery, but we have performed surgery on hundreds of doctors, their staff and their families.

 Make sure that other eye doctors in the community respect your surgeon!
 The best way to find out is to call your eye doctor or contact a few at random and ask them.

 We are proud to say we satisfy all of the above.
 Just ask our patients and other eye doctors.